SeamlessM4T: Massively Multilingual & Multimodal Machine Translation: Responsible AI

 \subsubsection{Toxicity key findings and contributions}

-To summarize, our key findings and contributions include: (1) proposing a metric for speech toxicity detection for languages at scale (\asretox), (2) showing that while levels and types of added toxicity vary significantly as a function of language and dataset, added toxicity in our systems has a relatively low prevalence (varying from 0.11\% to 0.21\% across modalities, language directions, and datasets), and (3) our evaluation against the state-of-the-art shows that \mfourtlg reduces toxicity by 51\% across modalities and language directions in \fleurs and by 34\% in \holisticbias for \engx in \st{}.
+To summarize, our key findings and contributions include: (1) proposing a metric for speech toxicity detection for languages at scale (\asretox), (2) showing that while levels and types of added toxicity vary significantly as a function of language and dataset, added toxicity in our systems has a relatively low prevalence (varying from 0.11\% to 0.21\% across modalities, language directions, and datasets), and (3) our evaluation against the state-of-the-art shows that \mfourtlg reduces toxicity by 51\% across modalities and language directions in \fleurs and by 34\% in \holisticbias for \engx in \st{}. {A manual analysis of toxicity detection outputs confirm this toxicity mitigation rate holds on real toxicity.}